Fractal Dynamics in Chaotic Quantum Transport: Results on the fractality

-\paragraph{Results.--} In DFA, we apply quadratic detrending ($m=2$) to our data in Fig.~\ref{fig3}.
+In DFA, we apply quadratic detrending ($m=2$) to our data in Fig.~\ref{fig3}.
 The inset shows the fitting of the data (solid line) at $t=1.4$ that yields $\alpha=1.46$.
 This qualitatively agrees well with the experimental result $\gamma=\alpha=1.38$ of Sachrajda~\emph{et al.}~\cite{Sachrajda:1998wz}.
 The corresponding fractal dimension extracted from DFA is $D=1.27$.
-In comparison, the MIN-MAX method yields $D=1.32$ for our data, whereas the corresponding experimental result -- obtained with the same method -- is $D=1.25$~\cite{Sachrajda:1998wz}.
-Concluding, we find an excellent agreement of the results both regarding the different methods and comparison with the experimental data.
+In comparison, the variation method yields $D=1.32$ for our data, whereas the corresponding experimental result -- obtained with the same method -- is $D=1.25$~\cite{Sachrajda:1998wz}.
+The expected error bars for our results are discussed below.
+Nevertheless, we find an excellent qualitative agreement of the results both regarding the different methods and comparison with the experimental data.
 We point out that our stadium model is similar to the experiment and the channel dimensions are also comparable.
-According to our calculations, increasing the channel width from $0.56$ to $0.7$ leads to the same $D$ obtained in the MIN-MAX method, whereas DFA yields a slightly smaller $D$.
+According to our calculations, increasing the channel width from $0.56$ to $0.7$ leads to the same $D$ obtained in the variation method, whereas DFA yields a slightly smaller $D$.

-In Fig.~\ref{fig4} we show the time-development of the fractal dimension obtained from DFA and the MIN-MAX method, respectively.
-We point out that at times $t\lesssim 0.5$ the quality of the fitting is poor -- or the fitting is ill-defined {\em per se} -- as the conductance curve as a function of the flux has not yet been developed (see Fig.~\ref{fig2}).
-Secondly, the clear signatures of a fractal structure are developed only at $t\gtrsim 1$.
+In Fig.~\ref{fig4}(a) we show the time-development of the fractal dimension obtained from DFA and the variation method, respectively.
+We point out that clear signatures of a fractal structure are developed only at $t\gtrsim 1$.
 Nevertheless, $D$ converges during the time-propagation towards the values given above, and the quality of the fitting in both methods improves as well.
-The inset in Fig.~\ref{fig4} shows the error in the fitting, ${\rm ERR}=1-\mathrm{CC}^2$, for times $t=0.8\ldots 1.5$.
-Here $\mathrm{CC}$ is the Pearson product-moment correlation coefficient of the log-log data.
+Figure~\ref{fig4}(b) shows the error in the fitting, ${\rm ERR}=1-R^2$, for times $t=0.7\ldots 1.4$.
+Here $R$ is the Pearson product-moment correlation coefficient of the log-log data.
 Thus, ERR measures the linear fit quality such that ${\rm ERR}=0$ corresponds to exact linear behavior.
 The minimum of the error is obtained at $t\approx 1.4$, which is the optimal time used above to determine $\alpha$ and $D$.
-At larger times with $1.45\lesssim t<1.5$, we find a small bump in $D$ in Fig.~\ref{fig4} corresponding to an upward kink in the error in the inset.
-This is the first signature of back-scattering effects due to the finite simulation box (see above).
-In this way we are able to determine the range of validity in our scheme to determine the fractal dimension.
+At larger times with $t\gtrsim 1.4$ the error increases due to back-scattering effects resulting from the finite simulation box (see above).
+In this way we are able to determine the range of validity in our scheme to calculate the fractal dimension.